-- Protects the privacy of client information in all environments and in all formats of collection. - Is attentive to the physical environment during client assessment, treatment, and education and proactively addresses privacy risks, including the risk of being overheard when discussing private health information.
+- Protects the privacy of client information in all environments, regardless of the format of information collection (written, verbal, photo, video). - Is attentive to the physical environment during client assessment, treatment, and education and proactively addresses privacy risks including the risk of being overheard when discussing private health information.